awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

    sudo apt-get install libusb-1.0
    ```

-1. Open a terminal and enter **ls \-l /dev/ttyUSB\***to list all USB devices connected to your computer\.
+1. Open a terminal and enter **ls \-l /dev/ttyUSB\*** to list all USB devices connected to your computer\.
 This helps you check if the board’s USB ports are recognized by the operating system\.
-You should see output similar to the following:
+You should see output like this:

    ```
    $ls -l /dev/ttyUSB*